Slater Bradley: The Gates of Many Colors

 Slater Bradley’s recent body of work, The Gates of Many Colors, sees the artist (The Artist) adopting the role of a diviner.
 But “can The Artist, as an archetype, connect our secular contemporary realities to a more transcendental awareness that incorporates our ancient wisdoms, systems, and even prophecies?”
 In eight digital photographs transferred onto two-meter-high canvases, the gates of Jerusalem’s Old City Wall are depicted as monumental edifices with visible everyday features like parked cars and graffiti.
 However, the photographs have also been altered with the gate portal appearing as another color.

-The Gates are portals to a holy place according to all three of the world’s major monotheistic religions, and the colors applied to Bradley’s representations of them hope to activate a new kind of awareness in viewer: “Humanity is where we are because the Golden Gate is blocked,” Slater Bradley claims.
-“Our access to the spiritual worlds has been blocked by materialist pursuits”.

-The Gates of Many Colors was scheduled to open at Galería Pelaires, but post-poned and later shut down due to COVID-19.
+The Gates of Many Colors was scheduled to open at Galería Pelaires, but postponed and later shut down due to COVID-19.